TTTAttributedLabel/TTTAttributedLabel/README.md

 ### Links and Data Detection

-In addition to supporting rich text, `TTTAttributedLabel` allows you to automatically detect links for dates, addresses, links, phone numbers, transit information, or allow you to embed your own.
+In addition to supporting rich text, `TTTAttributedLabel` can automatically detect links for dates, addresses, URLs, phone numbers, transit information, and allows you to embed your own links.

 ``` objective-c
 label.enabledTextCheckingTypes = NSTextCheckingTypeLink; // Automatically detect links when the label text is subsequently changed